 From: The Collected Letters of C. S. Lewis, Vol. III: Narnia, Cambridge, and Joy 1950-1963, edited by Walter Hooper, HarperSanFrancisco, 2007:

 My book royalties from three bestsellers in the field (published in 2003-2007) have been decreasing, as has my overall income, making it increasingly difficult to make ends meet.
 I provide over 2600 free articles here, for the purpose of your edification and education, and have written 50 books.
 It’ll literally be a struggle to survive financially until Dec.
-2020, when both my wife and I will start receiving Social Security.
+2020, when both my wife and I will be receiving Social Security.
 If you cannot contribute, I ask for your prayers.
 Thanks!
 See my information on how to donate (including 100% tax-deductible donations).
-It’s very simple to contribute to my apostolate via PayPal, if a tax deduction is not needed (my “business name” there is called “Catholic Used Book Service,” from my old bookselling days 17 or so years ago, but send to my email: email@example.com).
+It’s very simple to contribute to my apostolate via PayPal, if a tax deduction is not needed (my “business name” there is called “Catholic Used Book Service,” from my old bookselling days 17 or so years ago, but send to my email: firstname.lastname@example.org).
 Another easy way to send and receive money (with a bank account or a mobile phone) is through Zelle.
 Again, just send to my e-mail address.
 May God abundantly bless you.